yaohaixiao/plan.js/README.md

-# PlanV2
+# Plan

-PlanV2 - A Javascript todo list app, easy to use & nice UI.
+Plan - A Javascript todo list app, easy to use & nice UI.

 ## Feature
 - 4 task levels;